andrey-zherikov/argparse/README.md

 Sometimes a program may only parse a few of the command-line arguments, processing the remaining arguments in different way.
 In these cases, `CLI!(...).parseKnownArgs` function can be used.
-It works much like `CLI!(...).parseArgs` except that it does not produce an error when extra arguments are present.
+It works much like `CLI!(...).parseArgs` except that it does not produce an error when unknown arguments are present.
 It has the following signatures:

 - `Result parseKnownArgs(ref COMMAND receiver, string[] args, out string[] unrecognizedArgs)`

   **Parameters:**

   - `receiver` - the object that's populated with parsed values.
-  - `args` - raw command line arguments.
+  - `args` - raw command line arguments (excluding `argv[0]` - first command line argument in `main` function).
   - `unrecognizedArgs` - raw command line arguments that were not parsed.

   **Return value:**